A GUIDE TO AVAILABLE GLAZING OPTIONS

 Standard clear glass was once the only choice available to homeowners and developers.
 This is no longer that case with a wealth of rated and specialist glazing and framing systems available to suit any project type.

-The glazing systems mentioned below are some of the more common options, with insight provided as to their individual thermal properties.
+The glass and glazing options outlined below are a selection of the more popular solutions available, with insight provided as to their individual thermal properties.
 The decision in glass selection is usually one of balance; balancing light, heat and fading control (from UV – Ultraviolet radiation).
 The greater the light transmission through the glass, the less control you have over heat transmission and fading.

-These commonly used Insulated Glass Units (IGU’s) use separate panels of standard clear glass, fabricated with a gap of air or gas sandwiched between the two panes.
+These commonly used Insulated Glass Units use separate panels of standard clear glass, produced with a gap of air or gas sandwiched between the two panes.

 High performance double-glazed windows offer high levels of natural light transmission, combined with outstanding levels of thermal retention and overall better energy efficiency.

 Double-glazing helps to manage heat flow, keeping your home cooler in Summer and ensuring it’s warm in Winter, but still allowing your room to be bathed in natural light daily.